secureblue/secureblue.dev/content/FAQ.md

 ### [Why do some commands fail when run with run0?
 (Exit code 203)](#run0-failures)
 {: #run0-failures}

 Fedora's SELinux policy causes `run0` to silently fail when run alongside some commands (e.g., dnf).
 There is already an [open issue](https://github.com/fedora-selinux/selinux-policy/issues/2500) tracking this, and it is expected to be fixed in the future.
-In the meantime, you can run `run0 -i '<your command>'` or enter a root shell by running `run0` on its own and run the command from there.
+In the meantime, you can run `run0 -i <your command>` or enter a root shell by running `run0` on its own and run the command from there.

 ### [Why I can't install nor use any GNOME user extensions?](#gnome-extensions)
 {: #gnome-extensions}